 ?She is her own boss and has her own career, her own bank account and all that,?
 Wade says. ?That she has her own life and she allows me to live my life and be me, and she doesn?t try to stop my growth or change who I am.?

 The couple pushes each other to be the best versions of themselves every day.
-They both showed unconditional support for 12-year-old Zaya, who identified as transgender in 2020.
+They both showed unconditional support for then 12-year-old Zaya, who identified as transgender in 2020.
 Wade credits Union for giving him a “different lens to look through.”
+Wade gave a further look into his family life through the ESPN documentary “D. Wade: Life Unexpected.”

-Whether they are in New York or Los Angeles, the Wades always make it work.
+Whether they are in New York, Los Angeles or on the red carpet together, the Wades always make it work.
 And although he’s done making NBA postseason runs, D-Wade is still making a name for himself as a family man with his wife and kids.